How to Use LinkedIn Sales Navigator to Generate Leads?

 Advanced search and filters will let you narrow down your search to specific people you want to target.

-Automatic lead recommendations will keep your sales pipeline full with new leads.
+Automatic lead recommendations will keep your sales pipeline full of new leads.
 You don’t need to perform searches repeatedly to find new leads on the network.

 Track your prospects to know what they are up to.
 You can leverage their updates to start a conversation with them.
 For instance, if your lead has changed jobs, you can congratulate them and offer them content to help them in their new position.